ddrohan/web-app-dev-labs/heroku/step03.md

 Visit your Heroku Account online to confirm your app was created successfully.

 ![](images/heroku20.png)

+Now, to deploy your web app to Heroku type the following (once you've already created a git repo)
 ~~~
 $ git push heroku master
 ~~~

+and you should get a long list of deployment messages (as below)

 ![](images/heroku21.png)